Azure-Samples/active-directory-cordova-multitarget/README.md

 This step is not strictly required.
 It shows you how to reflect the registration settings you obtained in step 1, if you decided that you want to use your own application entry in your directory tenant.

  1. Open the `index.js` file inside created `ADALSample/www/js/` folder.
- 2. Find the clientId variable and replace its value with the Client Id assigned to your app from the Azure portal.
+ 2. Find the clientId variable and replace its value with the Application Id assigned to your app from the Azure portal.
  3. Find the redirectUri variable and replace the value with the redirect Uri you registerd in the Azure portal.

 ```javascript